-There is considerable opposition in many countries to the U.S. foreign policy, particularly in the Middle East.
+There is considerable opposition in many countries to the U.S. foreign policy.
 Be prepared to encounter anti-American attitudes and, perhaps, the assumption that because you are American you support the U.S. government's actions (regardless of whether you do or not).
 You should not feel compelled to defend U.S. foreign policy, but you should be prepared to defend your own personal views intelligently if you enter into political discussions.